bojko108/quick-actions/README.md

 ]
 ```

-and it looks like this:
+and the resulting menu looks like this:

 ![example](/docs/image1.png "example")